Plain Language Templates for User Research

 📄 Template: Email to participants

 After you’ve scheduled a research session, email your participant a consent form.
-You can copy and paste the email message template in this Google Doc.
+You can copy and paste the email in this Google Doc.

 📄 Template: Consent form

 Include the consent form in your email.
 The consent form template is in two formats so you can:

 Attach the consent form to the email: copy and paste, save to Google Drive, or download this Google Doc.

 Link to the consent form: make a copy of this Google Form.

 (We recommend linking to the Google Form but it requires that you have a Google Account.)